Thuvack/Dumis-OdinProjects/README.md

 ## Page content choice

-I chose to create a page about South African national symbols.
-Firstly to refresh my knowledge about these, but secondly, because I really think they are aesthetically appealing.
+I chose to create a page about Johannesburg, a city in South Africa.
+I have lived in this city my whole life, and so it made sense to do a mock-up about tit and possible tourist locations.

 ## Image References
 - Johannesburg Artistic Silhouette image by Slashme, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via [Wikimedia Commons](https://commons.wikimedia.org)